Grants for Good

 16 December – 15 March

-Applications for funding awarded in May
+Applications for funding announced in May/June

 16 March – 15 June

-Applications for funding awarded in August
+Applications for funding announced in August/September

 16 June – 15 September

-Applications for funding awarded in November
+Applications for funding announced in November/December

 16 September – 15 December

-Applications for funding awarded in February
+Applications for funding announced in February/March

 Please note – we receive a lot of applications, and it can take our small team a long time to process these, so we cannot commit to a specific date the funding will be awarded, but we aim to do this within three months of the deadline for each round.